The ABCya.com Story

 ABCya!
 Goes Live

 Throughout my first year of teaching, I used my activities a few times a week whenever they were applicable to the lesson.
 Teachers who stopped by my room would ask me how to get to my activities and so I registered a domain name and put them on a web site that I called ABCya.com.
-People often ask me why I choose the name ABCya;, I did it because I wanted the shortest possible URL so that young kids to enter it easily into the browser.
+People often ask me why I choose the name ABCya; I did it because I wanted the shortest possible URL so that young kids to enter it easily into the browser.
 I soon began to realize that my web site was getting more and more attention throughout our school.
 I received a lot of compliments from administrators, teachers, paraprofessionals, and of course the students.

 Over the course of the next few years I developed more and more activities.
 As time went on I began to receive emails with feedback from teachers and parents from outside of my school district.
 I realized that people from outside my school where using my site!
 This was a great feeling!

-My proudest moment was in 2006 when I was searching on Google for educational computer activities to use in my classroom.
+My proudest moment was in 2006 when I was searching Google for educational computer activities to use in my classroom.
 I entered a few different search terms and the number one result was: ABCya!
 What a surprise!
 It was at that moment I thought that my activities could benefit more children than the ones in my school.
 I continued adding new activities and refining older activities while giving the web site a new look.

 Today ABCya! can be found on the first page of results on most search engines when looking for educational web sites for children.
-It is linked to by thousands educational web sites and receives over one million visits per month.
+It is linked to by thousands educational web sites and receives nearly twenty million visits per month.
 Additionally, ABCya! has received praise from numerous educational publications in print and on the web.
 What I am most proud of is the fact that visitors return to my site several times a month.

 Wisdom of the Crowds